Frequently Asked Questions

 What prerequisites are needed before training a custom LLM?

-What are the main challenges in building a custom LLM?
+What were the biggest challenges in building a custom LLM?

-How important is evaluation setup when training an LLM?
+How important is evaluation setup when training a custom LLM?

 What technical improvements had the biggest impact on model quality?